Restoring your property. Restoring your life.

-Mold Restoration or Mold Remediation: What’s The Difference?
+Mold Removal or Mold Remediation: What’s The Difference?

-Mold restoration – also known as mold removal – entails cleaning or removing the excess mold from your house.
+Mold removal – also known as mold restoration – entails cleaning or removing excess mold from your house.
 Whereas, mold remediation includes not only removing the mold which has grown to unsafe levels.
-It is also testing the mold, sanitizing, and containing the growth to ensure it does not continue to expand.
+It is also testing the mold, sanitizing, and containing the growth to ensure it does not continue to expand or reduce air quality in the home.

 Signs of Mold